Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/1_Introduction.md

 * Technical knowdlege
   * Some software?

-**2.Tips to contact potential interviewee
+**2.Tips to contact potential interviewee**

 * BA pitch.
-* basic tips on how to aproach people.
+* Basic tips on how to aproach people.
 Waiting time before re-writing to somebody.

 **3.Basic interviewing tools.
 How to approach people in a respectful way.
 How to result with high level information.**